arenatheme/thelook/templates.md

      * value: Add your product handle #2!

 ### product.v2
-  * Policies: to customize this function, please use blocks named 'Policy'.
+  * Policies: to customize this function, please use Content's type named 'Policy'.